Newspaper Page Text

 matter.

-Whnen Negroes try to exercise
+Wnen Negroes try to exercise

-civil rights, they are met by: "We¢
+civil rights, they are met by: “We

-propose to dafend white woman
+propose to defend white woman

-hood!"” or some such irrelevant non
+hood!" or some such irrelevant non

-sense.
-When DNegroes c¢r y out
+sense When t^?groes cr y out

-against lynchers. they are met wiin
+against lynchers, they are met wun

-a2 pretext about that rare Neivro
+a pretext about that rare Ni-gio

 maniac who may have attacked a

-white woman sometime somewhoere
+white woman sometime soniewbo ",

-When colored people object to dict
+When colored people object t-> di->

-TIIIC bedrock of Camel popularity is
+The bedrock of Camel popularity is

 that go into our cigarette.